jasonhargrove/jasonhargrove/buildlab/README.md

 When the website is built by the robots (see below) the recent updates are parsed to produce a JSON file, which is then consumed by the React app and presented on the home page.

-That's it, that's the app.
+That's it, that's the status app.

 ### Run the web app locally for development